-Figure 7.14: The shape of the background spectrum varies with time on both the HRC-I and HRC-S. This plot shows the spectra of both the scaled SUMAMPs (top panel) and Pulse Invariant channels (PI; bottom panel), color coded by years into the mission (red is early, blue is current).
+Figure 7.14: The shape of the background spectrum varies with time on both the HRC-I and HRC-S. This plot shows the HRC-I spectra of both the scaled SUMAMPs (top panel) and Pulse Invariant channels (PI; bottom panel), color coded by years into the mission (red is early, blue is current).
 The spectral shapes are obtained from the central 8 arcmin region of the HRC-I during regular AR Lac calibration observations, with the source photons and observations affected by high background excluded.
-The grey shaded region represents the full envelope, and the individual curves are the smoothed spectra, normalized by total counts and rescaled to a sample maximum of 1.
-The white curves represent the latest observations prior to the voltage change.
+The gray shaded region represents the full envelope, and the individual curves are the smoothed spectra, normalized by total counts and rescaled to a sample maximum of 1.
+The white curves represent the latest observation prior to the voltage change of 2024-Sep.